AhmedAttyah/pocket-direct-original-links/README.md

 * this was a very initial version and a proof of concept.
 * writing tests.
 * the extension currently supports only homepage, will add support of all other pages which are loaded with ajax, and also add support for dynamic scrolling.

+## Contibute
+as i always say feel free to fork this process and push any modifications.